Matstah/atcn_project/README.md

                                           here*

 ├── filters                               *files read by firewall_controller
-│   ├── ext2in_blacklist_srcIP.txt        and sets table entries i firewall*
+│   ├── ext2in_blacklist_srcIP.txt        and sets table entries in firewall*
 │   ├── ext2in_whitelist_tcp_dst_ports.txt
 │   └── in2ext_blacklist_dstIP.txt